Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Noisemakers or air horns

-The Amphitheater is best suited for low profile beach chairs.
+The Amphitheater is best suited for low profile beach chairs and chairs less than 37" in height.
 While we do our best to get this message out, people still show up with higher chairs.
 Because we do not want to send anyone away, we do our best to accommodate every person.
 If you bring in a higher chair, you may be asked to sit on the sides of the venue so you do not block the view of someone else.
 Please be patient and see an Event Staff member if you need assistance with a blocked view issue.
 We will do our best to make everyone comfortable.

 The Town contracts with Vector Disease Control for mosquito control.
 To submit a mosquito annoyance complaint or request information on the Town's mosquito control program, please contact Vector at 877-276-4306 or email Colorado@vdci.net.